zainezq/web-port/src/assets/blogs/advanced-emacs-config.md

 ## Final Notes

 This configuration optimises Emacs for efficient navigation, organisation, and shell integration.
-Everybodies configuration will differ based on their needs, so feel free to take and leave the parts as you wish!
+Everybody's configuration will differ based on their needs, so feel free to take and leave the parts as you wish!

 For additional customisation, refer to the official package documentation:
 - [General.el (Keybindings)](https://github.com/noctuid/general.el)